accelerated-text/accelerated-text/front-end/README.md

 See file _.env.defaults_ for the variables you can use.

-⚠️ Document how to launch dependencies
-⚠️ Link to back end readme
-⚠️ How to run tests

 ##  Development

 The app uses [Preact][Preact] v10.x, [Apollo GraphQL][Apollo] client and [Blockly][Blockly].